Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts.

 4- Drawing: Stretching, or drawing the filament is the process of pulling the long polymer chains to align along the longitudinal axis of fibers, grouping together, and developing cohesion.
 During the drawing process, the polymer chains slide over each other as they are pulled to align along the longitudinal axis of the fibers.

 Methods of Textured Yarns

 5- Texturing is the formation of curl, coils, and loops along the length of filaments to increase porosity, smoothness, and flexibility, from the methods of textured yarns :

 - Gear crimping: In order for staple fibers to be spun in yarns, they must have a crimp, similar to that of wool.
-This wrinkle may be mechanically inserted by passing the filament between gears or chemically by controlling the coagulation to create fibers with an asymmetrical cross-section, with one side with a thick-skinned, almost soft and the other thin-skinned and serrated.
-When wet, the fibers swell to a large extent on the skin-thin side rather than the thick-skinned side, causing the wrinkle.
+This wrinkle may be mechanically inserted bypassing the filament between gears or chemically by controlling the coagulation to create fibers with an asymmetrical cross-section, with one side with a thick-skinned, almost soft, and the other thin-skinned and serrated.
+When wet, the fibers swell to a large extent on the skin-thin side rather than the thick-skinned side, causing wrinkles.

 - Stuffing: Fiber yarns woven from very large bundles of fibers called a tow are typically zigzagged by feeding two of the tows in a stuffer box, where the tows are folded and pressed against each other to form a plug of the yarn.
 The plug can be heated by steam and when cooling, the filaments are curled.

 - Air-Jet: This method is performed by feeding yarns over a high-speed jet of air that forces the ﬁlament into loops.
 The textured yarns in this process contain a large number of very fine filaments, however, increasing the likelihood of tangled.